This is a letter to me for when I’m suicidal. I’m hoping you’ll also take it as a letter to you when you are suicidal. I hope it helps us both.

 Suicide Lying About the World Being Better Off Without You

 You may feel the world would be better off without you.
 It’s common for people to feel so bad about themselves that they think everyone else would simply be better without them.
 But the thing is, this isn’t true.
 This is a lie that the suicidality is telling you.
 This is your brain hating you.
 This is an illness hating you.
 This is made-up self-hatred.
 This isn’t real.
 People in your life want you here.
 I want you here.
-You have a unique spark to ad to this world.
+You have a unique spark to add to this world.
 The world would never be better off without that spark.
 If people in your life knew of your pain and could openly talk to you about it, they would tell you that they would prefer doing anything to speaking at your funeral.

 What to Do When You’re Suicidal

-I often talk about goals, milestones, and breaking things down into manageable chunks, and then celebrating the completion of every little thing along the way.
+I often talk about goals, milestones, and breaking things down into manageable chunks and then celebrating the completion of every little thing along the way.
 I know that right now, that feels impossible.
 I know that any goal at all feels too hard.
 I know feeding yourself, showering, and cleaning your home are out of the question.
 This is okay.
 I only want you to do two things.
 I only want you to keep breathing and take one other step.

 I understand that continuing to breathe sounds like a recipe for pain, but there’s more.
 I also want you to make a plan to change your pain.
 That’s right; I said change your pain.
 I can’t promise less pain no matter what, but change is something, regardless.
 When agony is consistent and neverending, even the possibility of change brings hope.